GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 There are blocks of walls around the level, and the player spawns in the centre.
 As the player discovers coins, they will learn that exploring levels to search for coins will help to complete levels faster, before too many wolves spawn.

 ### Level 3
-Level 3 is smaller veretically and larger horizontally then the previous levels.
+Level 3 is smaller vertically and larger horizontally then the previous levels.
-It features 8 olf spawn points, and spawns the player at one side of the map, which encourages the player to move deeper into the level to hunt for more wolves and coins.
+It features 8 wolf spawn points, and spawns the player at one side of the map, which encourages the player to move deeper into the level to hunt for more wolves and coins.

 ### Level 4
-Level 4 is a mazelike level, which is vertically large and spawns the player at the bottom.
+Level 4 is a maze-like level, which is vertically large and spawns the player at the bottom.
 The player has to move up through the level to find coins and wolves, and it features corners and deadends within the maze, which the player could get trapped in if they navigate poorly and are chased by wolves. the level features 7 wolf spawn points.

 ### Level 5
 Level 5 is a series of tight mazelike corridors, with many wolf spawn points.
-Players will have to dodge wolves in these tighht spaces while collecting coins and defeating the wolves to increase their score.
+Players will have to dodge wolves in these tight spaces while collecting coins and defeating the wolves to increase their score.
 Like the last level, the player will have to navigate through the level towards more enemy spawns to collet coins, so they can complete the level before getting overwhelmed.
 It serves as a final challenge before completing the game.

 ## Controls